frankvegadelgado/sat/README.md

 Convert the polynomial P(x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>n</sub>) into a MONOTONE-2SAT formula such that for each term x<sub>i</sub>*x<sub>j</sub> make a clause (x<sub>i</sub> OR x<sub>j</sub>) and join all the summands by a disjunction with the AND operator.

-Conversion format (This project assumme the conversion is already done by the user, that's why this is project with a partial implementation)
+Conversion format (This project assume the conversion is already done by the user, that's why this is project with a partial implementation)
 -----

 The conversion is to a [DIMACS](http://www.satcompetition.org/2009/format-benchmarks2009.html) formula with the extension .cnf.